craigpastro/terraform-aws-openfga/README.md

 See [variables.tf](./variables.tf) for the list of input variables.

 The outputs of this module are `name` and the `endpoint` of the load balancer to reach OpenFGA.

+## Notes

+Keep a watch on https://github.com/hashicorp/terraform-provider-aws/issues/1703, and update the migrate portion if they ever do add an `aws_ecs_runtask`.